TheWidlarzGroup/react-native-video/README.md

 // Within your render function, assuming you have a file called
 // "background.mp4" in your project.
 You can include multiple videos
 // on a single screen if you like.
+<Video
-<Video source={{uri: "background"}} // Can be a URL or a local file.
-       rate={1.0}                   // 0 is paused, 1 is normal.
+  source={{uri: "background"}} // Can be a URL or a local file. rate={1.0}                   // 0 is paused, 1 is normal.
   volume={1.0}                 // 0 is muted, 1 is normal.
   muted={false}                // Mutes the audio entirely.
   paused={false}               // Pauses playback entirely.
   resizeMode="cover"           // Fill the whole screen at aspect ratio. repeat={true}                // Repeat forever.
-       playInBackground={false}     // Audio continues to play when app entering background. playWhenInactive={false}     // [iOS] Video continues to play when control or notification center are shown. onLoadStart={this.loadStart} // Callback when video starts to load onLoad={this.setDuration}    // Callback when video loads
-       onProgress={this.setTime}    // Callback every ~250ms with currentTime
-       onEnd={this.onEnd}           // Callback when playback finishes
-       onError={this.videoError}    // Callback when video cannot be loaded style={styles.backgroundVideo} />
+  playInBackground={false}     // Audio continues to play when aentering background. playWhenInactive={false}     // [iOS] Video continues to play whcontrol or notification center are shown. onLoadStart={this.loadStart} // Callback when video starts to load onLoad={this.setDuration}    // Callback when video loads onProgress={this.setTime}    // Callback every ~250ms with currentTime onEnd={this.onEnd}           // Callback when playback finishes onError={this.videoError}    // Callback when video cannot be loaded style={styles.backgroundVideo}
+/>

 // Later on in your styles..
 var styles = StyleSheet.create({